FerretDB/FerretDB/website/docs/diff.md

 # Known differences

 <!--
-   Each numbered point should have a corresponding test file in https://github.com/FerretDB/FerretDB/tree/main/integration Bullet subpoints should be in the same file as the parent point.
+   Each numbered point should have a corresponding test file https://github.com/FerretDB/FerretDB/tree/main/integration/diff_*_test.go
+   Bullet subpoints should be in the same file as the parent point.
 -->